-During the next twelve months, we estimate that \$2.0 million will be reclassified as a decrease to interest expense.
+During the next twelve months, we estimate that \$0.8 million will be reclassified as an increase to interest expense.

 We have agreements with each of our derivative counterparties that contain a provision whereby we could be declared in default on our derivative obligations if repayment of the underlying indebtedness is accelerated by the lender due to our default on the indebtedness.
-As of December 31, 2022, the fair value of derivative assets, including accrued interest, was \$2.0 million and we did not have any derivatives in a liability position.
-As of December 31, 2022, we have not posted any collateral related to these agreements.
+As of December 31, 2021, we did not have any derivatives in an asset position and the fair value of the derivative liabilities, including accrued interest, was \$0.8 million.
+As of December 31, 2021, we have not posted any collateral related to these agreements.